Uvacoder/port-photogrammetry-gatsby/content/posts/migrating-from-jekyll-to-hugo-to-gatsby.md

 ## Hugo

 As I wanted a easy to setup development environment [Hugo](https://gohugo.io/) seemed like logical choice and it was.
-Hugo is just a binary file and the even provide a [chocolatey](https://chocolatey.org/) package:
+Hugo is just a binary file and they even provide a [chocolatey](https://chocolatey.org/) package:

 \`\``posh